boscosabujohn/ManufacturingOS/CLICKABLE_OBJECTS_AUDIT_REPORT.md

 ## Executive Summary

-This report provides a comprehensive audit of all clickable objects (buttons, links, navigation items, cards) throughout the B3 MACBIS ERP system.
+This report provides a comprehensive audit of all clickable objects (buttons, links, navigation items, cards) throughout the ManufacturingOS ERP system.
 The analysis categorizes each element by its connection status to determine which objects have comprehensive information and which are missing proper routing or functionality.

 ### Overall Statistics